ABBA: Member origins and collaboration

 Agnetha Fältskog (born 5 April 1950 in Jönköping, Sweden) sang with a local dance band headed by Bernt Enghardt, who sent a demo recording of their music to Karl-Gerhard Lundkvist.
 The demo tape featured a song written and sung by Fältskog: "Jag var så kär" ("I Was So in Love").
-Lundkvist was impressed by her voice and believed she had the potential to become a star; he sought her out and arranged her to travel to Stockholm to record two of her own compositions.
+Lundkvist was impressed by her voice and believed she had the potential to become a star; he sought her out and arranged for her to travel to Stockholm to record two of her own compositions.
 As a result, at the age of 18, Fältskog achieved a number-one single in Sweden with a self-written song, which subsequently sold over 80,000 copies.
 She was soon noticed by critics and songwriters as a talented singer/songwriter of schlager-style songs.
 Along with her own compositions, she recorded covers of foreign hits and performed them on tours in Swedish folkparks.
 She achieved a number of successful singles on the Swedish charts, the majority of which were her own compositions.
 Between 1968 and 1971, Fältskog released four solo studio albums.

 Björn Ulvaeus (born 25 April 1945 in Gothenburg, Sweden) also began his musical career at the age of 18, as a singer and guitarist, when he fronted the Hootenanny Singers, a popular Swedish folk-skiffle group.
 Ulvaeus began composing English-language songs for his group and concurrently pursued a brief solo career.
 The Hootenanny Singers and Benny Andersson's Hep Stars sometimes crossed paths while touring.
 In June 1966, Ulvaeus and Andersson decided to write a song together.
 Their first attempt was "Isn't It Easy to Say", a song that was later recorded by the Hep Stars.
 Stig Anderson was the manager of the Hootenanny Singers and founder of the Polar Music label.
 He saw potential in the collaboration and encouraged them to write more.
-The two also began playing occasionally with the other's band on stage and on records, although it was not until 1969 that the pair wrote and produced some of their first hit songs: "Ljuva sextital" ("Sweet Sixties"), recorded by Brita Borg, and the Hep Stars' 1969 hit "Speleman" ("Fiddler").
+Each also began playing occasionally with the other's band on stage and on records, although it was not until 1969 that the pair wrote and produced some of their first hit songs: "Ljuva sextital" ("Sweet Sixties"), recorded by Brita Borg, and the Hep Stars' 1969 hit "Speleman" ("Fiddler").